 Pros: Central forced air heating systems move air about the house to promote circulation.

 Heat rises, leaving the basement and floors cold in the house.
+So if you need to have your basement warm for the weekend, or just your bedroom cozy at night, you need to run the furnace and heat the whole house.
 If your home does not have air ducts, you need to have them installed to use a forced air system or central heating system.
 Installing the components for a split system can also be costly and maintenance can be just as bad if you have to replace something like a condensing coil in any of your air conditioning units.
 And finally, transferring heat through the air isn't as energy efficient as other options.

 Radiant floor heating warms a surface directly by relying on touch to transfer energy.
 The heat is produced by electricity, hot water or air that makes direct contact with the surface on which you choose to install your system.
 That heat is then transferred to people and objects in the room via infrared radiation.
 In most cases, these systems are installed beneath flooring (although there are a few other radiant options like baseboard heaters).
 Here's a video showing the installation of floor heating in an uncoupling membrane in a bathroom with tile as the floor covering.